Aliyu-Kuburat/Aliyu-Kuburat/README.md

 ### ABOUT ME

-As an enthusiastic and results-driven **Business Intelligence Analyst** with three years of operational analytics experience in Software industries, I am eager to contribute to a dynamic organization.
+As an **enthusiastic and results-driven Data Analyst** with three years of operation and Business intelligence analytics experience in Software industries, I am eager to contribute to a dynamic and career driven organization.
 With a proven track record of transforming raw data into valuable insights that drive strategic decision-making, I excel in leading data literacy initiatives and empowering stakeholders with advanced analytical tools such as SQL, Excel, Power BI, and Tableau.
 I have coordinated the end-to-end management of product life cycles, overseeing procurement,